 Mid-Atlantic Christian University traces its founding to the opening of Roanoke Bible College in 1948, as a means to educate much-needed leaders for the Churches of Christ in Eastern North Carolina.
 Led by evangelist George W. BonDurant and his wife, Sarah Presley, the institution gained accreditation by 1979.
-In 2009, the Board of Trustees chose to rename the school Mid-Atlantic Christian University and a year later, MACU was further organized into the School of Undergraduate Studies and the School of Professional Studies.
-The School of Undergraduate Studies is further divided into the Department of Arts & Sciences, Department of Biblical Studies, the Department of Christian Ministry, and the Department of Marketplace Ministry.
-Today, Mid-Atlantic Christian University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
-MACU also retains memberships with a number of organizations, ranging from the Council for Higher Education Accreditation and the National Council on Family Relations to the United States Collegiate Athletic Association and the Association of Christian Librarians.
+In 2009, the Board of Trustees chose to rename the school Mid-Atlantic Christian University.
+Today Mid-Atlantic Christian University is a private not-for-profit, four-year Christian institution of higher education, located in Elizabeth City, North Carolina.
+Mid-Atlantic Christian University upholds a mission to “impact the world by transforming ordinary people into extraordinary Christian leaders.”

-Sector Of Institution:Private, not-for-profit, 4-year or above
+Sector Of Institution:Private not-for-profit, 4-year or above

 Highest Level Of Offering:Bachelor's degree